priontu/Atari_Gopher_Gameplay_with_Reinforcement_Learning_using_TF_Agents/README.md

 At this point in the training, we have reached Human-Level Control in the Gameplay.

 We can see that the Gameplay has improved.
-The agent has learned how to shoot and kill the enemy in order to earn rewards, but it has also learned actions like following enemy movements and evading enemy gunfire which would allow it to earn greater rewards.
-However, it definitely requries some more training, since the enemy seems to have some more tricks up its sleeve, like increasing speed of movement and gunfire, which the agent hasn't adapted to yet.
-These would be the same setbacks a human player would face, which he would improve on by playing the game some more.
-The same applies to our agent.
+The agent has learned that it needs to protect the carrots in order to stay alive, which will let it get more rewards.
+Furthermore, it has discovered that rewards are earned by filling holes and greater rewards are earned by catching the Gophers.
+Consequently, the farmer tries to wait for the Gopher at one opening and fills all the others.
+Other times, it waits for a Gopher to run to the carrots from the other side and then hurries over to catch it.
+This level of strategizing is only witnessed in human gameplay.

 References: